smaugfm/simple-telegram-forwarder/README.md

 ### Configuration

 Configuration is done via a json file.
-File name can be specified with `CONFIG_FILE` environment variable, by default it is `simple-telegram-forwarder.config.json`.
+File name of the json file can be specified with `CONFIG_FILE` environment variable, by default it is `simple-telegram-forwarder.config.json`.

 | Field JSONPath                                 | Example value                    | Description                                                                                                                     |